sky-uk/cassandra-operator/design/cassandra-operator-design.md

 When a change is made, a reconciliation process is triggered where the current state is compared to the desired state and the delta applied in one or more changes to the Kubernetes cluster.
+A reconciliation process is also triggered periodically to ensure any incomplete updates are eventually applied.
+The reconciliation minimum frequency is controlled via a command line argument passed to the operator.
 At a high level, the sequence of events is as follows:

 - the operator watches resources